WebOfTrustInfo/rwot8-barcelona/draft-documents/did-auth-oidc.md

 1. Verify that the response is a valid [SIOP Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse), and perform the required [Self-Issued ID Token Validation steps](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation).
 2. Verify that the ID Token returned contains the additional attribute `did` and that it is a valid DID format.
 (Conforms to the ABNF rules of the DID spec).
 Note: If the ID Token does not contain a `did` attribute, it may still be a valid SIOP ID Token, but it is not a valid DID Auth response.
-3. Perform a [DID Resolution](https://w3c-ccg.github.io/did-resolution/) operation (the specifics vary by individual DID method, but typically involves using a resolver to retrieve the DID document specified by the `did` claim in the ID Token).
+3. Perform a [DID Resolution](https://w3c-ccg.github.io/did-resolution/) operation.
+(The specifics vary by individual DID method, but typically involves using a resolver to retrieve the DID document specified by the `did` claim in the ID Token.)
 4. (Optional, DID method specific) Check that the DID Document is not expired or revoked.
 5. Verify that the self-issued key used to sign the response (specified in the `sub_jwk` claim) is present in the `authentication` attribute of the DID Document and is not expired or revoked.
 The key specified in the DID Document can be in various formats and they must be converted to a common format to compare.
 This conversion is out of scope of this document.
 6. Verify that the algorithm used to sign the ID Token (specified in the ID Token header `alg` claim) matches the algorithm of the corresponding key in the DID Document.
 Note that the `alg` attribute and the DID Document key may be represented using different serialization formats, and will have to be converted to a common format before doing a comparison.
 This conversion is out of scope of this document.